Oracle Direct NFS Configuration File Explained

 The parameters Enabling Direct NFS Client Oracle Disk Manager Control of NFS

-- Server: Any name you want.
-This item have no a technical impact whatsoever.
-This is kind of a configuration set’s alias used by instances to report DNFS channels’ status or channel’s related problems.
+- Server – Any name you want.
+This item has no technical impact whatsoever.
+This is kind of a configuration set’s alias used by instances to report the DNFS channels’ status or channel- related problems.

-- “Local:” & “Path:” Both parameters are IPs of a network card you want the DNFS traffic to be sent through.
+- “Local:” & “Path:” – Both parameters are IPs of a network card through which you want the DNFS traffic to be sent.
 “Local” is an IP on your database server.
-“Path” is an IP of a network card on NFS server.
+“Path” is an IP of a network card on the NFS server.
 You can configure up to 4 IPs for each parameter (assuming you have 4 different network cards).

-- “Export:” & “Mount:” This pair of parameters identifies a configuration set in an oranfstab file.
+- “Export:” & “Mount:” – This pair of parameters identifies a configuration set in an oranfstab file.
 You can have as many configuration sets as you want in a single configuration file.
 Each configuration set is relative to at least one or several pairs of mount points specified by an “Export”/”Mount” pair.
-“Export” parameter identifies a mount name on the NFS server.
-“Mount” identifies name of a mount point on database server.
+“Export” parameter identifies a mount name on the NFS server, while “Mount” identifies the name of a mount point on a database server.

-- Mnt_timeout: If an Oracle session doesn’t receive any response from a DNFS channel for the number of seconds specified by that parameter (default 10 mins) then it drops a connection and marks the channel as unavailable.
+- Mnt_timeout: If an Oracle session doesn’t receive any response from a DNFS channel for the number of seconds specified by that parameter (default 10 mins), it drops the connection and marks the channel as unavailable.
 Comment: It sounds a bit too high for me.

-- Dontroute: If specified then no OS TCP/IP routing process is used.
+- Dontroute: If specified, no OS TCP/IP routing process is used.
 The packages got sent to the network interfaces specified by “Local” parameter directly.
-It sounds like logical thing to do to me.
+It sounds logical to me.

 oranfstab file example